sameersbn/docker-gitlab/docs/docker-swarm-traefik-registry.md

 ssh -p 2222 root@gitlab.example.com
 ```

-If you modified the file locally and then connected to your server later, make sure you export any missing environment variables.

-Specially `GITLAB_HOST` and `REGISTRY_HOST` that are needed as env vars even if you modified the Docker Compose file (as those are used in the Traefik labels).
+If you modified the file locally and then connected to your server later, make sure you export the environment variables `GITLAB_HOST` and `REGISTRY_HOST` that are needed even if you modified the Docker Compose file (as those are used in the Traefik labels).

 ## About volumes, labels, and constraints

 Because the Docker Swarm cluster may have more than one single node (machine) in the cluster, we need to make sure that the services that need to save and read files from volumes are always deployed to the same node.

-For example, the service for `redis` uses a volume, you can check it on the file:
+For example, the service for `redis` uses a volume, you can check it on the `docker-compose.swarm.yml` file:

 ```yaml
     volumes: